 Proof.
-Use lemma A.4.14 on the projection functor $C{/A} \to C$.
+Use lemma A.4.14 on the projection functor $C{/A} \rightarrow C$.

 Lemma 3.1.7.
-Any relative subcategory \mathcal{D} of a homotopical category (resp. category with weak equivalences) \mathcal{C} is also a homotopical category (resp. category with weak equivalences).
+Any relative subcategory D of a homotopical category (resp. category with weak equivalences) C is also a homotopical category (resp. category with weak equivalences).